geekmomprojects/InfinityOctahedron/Design/v2/README.md

 <img src="../../Images/OctahedronV2_3.JPG" width="400px">

 Add the remainging four pieces by slotting them together with the outer connectors and sliding the outer connectors over the inner connectors.
-Secure all connectors to the mirrored sides using craft wire.
+Secure all connectors to the mirrored sides using M2 screws and nuts.

 <img src="../../Images/OctahedronV2_2.JPG" width="400px">